RogerGee/webdeploy/doc/deploy-plugin.md

 Deploy plugins can transfer execution to other deploy plugins.
 This allows for powerful  leveraging of different bits of functionality.
 When you chain from one plugin to another, you temporarily transfer control to another deploy plugin.
 The original plugin should only continue after the chained plugin has resolved.
 All deploy plugins share the same `DeployContext` instance, so all changes are available to any plugin.

+There are three types of chaining:

+- `predeploy`: The chaining occurs before the core deploy plugin executes; plugins are enumerated via `chain.predeploy`
+- `inline`: The chaining occurs during core deploy plugin execution via `context.chain()`
+- `postdeploy`: The chaining occurs after the core deploy plugin executes; plugins are enumerated via `chain.postdeploy`

-**NOTE**: Special care should be taken to read each plugin's documentation.
-Some chaining behaviors are hard-coded.
+**NOTE**: Special care should be taken with `postdeploy` chains.
+Be sure to consult each deploy plugin's documentation.
+Most deploy plugins hard-code at least one inline chain.
 For example, the 3rd party plugin `combine` always chains to the `write` plugin.
 In this case we'd consider the plugin to be terminal since the targets will be written out after the chain resolves.
-Other plugins are more flexible and can allow for additional chains later on.
+Other plugins are more flexible and can allow for `postdeploy` chains later on.

 ## Deploy Plugin Config Schema